Monthly Archives: December 2015

 A fitting addition to our moody Dark Reads II collection, Bright Lights is based on one of Shakespeare's greatest tragedies – King Lear.
 The story is set in a futuristic world, drawing further inspiration from dystopias such as The Hunger Games as well as the popular TV talent show format.

 We are confident in this story's appeal to a teenage audience, and the low reading age of 6-7 specifically includes and encourages those teenagers who are otherwise reluctant or struggling readers.
-At no more than 600 words long, this story presents a realistic goal and therefore a real
+At no more than 600 words long, this story presents a realistic goal and therefore a real prospect of creating the sense of achievement that results from finishing a book.

 "The serpent that did sting thy father's life